sixeyed/dak4.net/slides/sections/prod-config.md

 kubectl describe pod -l component=save-handler
 ```

-> But you can read it if you have access to the Pod
+> But you can read it if you have access to the Pod or the ConfigMap

 ---